Brian Tamaki: Early life

+Destiny Church

 In 1982 the Tamakis attended the Apostolic Church's Te Nikau Bible College in Paraparaumu, and also had their third child, Samuel.
 Tamaki became an ordained elder, and then (in September 1984) a pastor in the Tokoroa Apostolic Church.
 Tamaki went on to establish the Rosetown Community Church in Te Awamutu, the Lake City Church in Rotorua, City Church and then Destiny Church in Auckland.

-On 18 June 2005 kaumatua and Destiny Pastor Manuel Renata ordained Tamaki as bishop of the Destiny Church movement (which at the time totalled 15 churches throughout New Zealand and Australia).
+On 18 June 2005 kaumātua and Destiny Pastor Manuel Renata ordained Tamaki as bishop of the Destiny Church movement (which at the time totalled 15 churches throughout New Zealand and Australia).

 Tamaki advocates prosperity theology, which has been criticised as immoral and potentially dangerous.

-In 2017 Brian Tamaki and Hannah Tamaki moved into a 234 square meter house in Drury, South Auckland.
+In 2017 Brian Tamaki and Hannah Tamaki moved into a 234 square metre house in Drury, South Auckland.
 While it is the residence of Brian Tamaki and his family they are not legally connected to the home and only reside there.
 In response to criticism that moving into a house of such size was an overreach of his wealth, Tamaki responded "Jealousy is part of the promotion of god".

 In mid-April 2018, it was reported that Tamaki had sustained two second-degree burns to his face and body after a botched attempt to burn rubbish.
 Tamaki announced to members of his congregation that he was recovering and praised his wife and hospital staff for aiding his recovery.

+In February 2021, The Otago Daily Times noted that he was being styled "Apostle Bishop" and that church members who paid various fees could be styled "Apostle's Sons".

 In late July 2022, it was reported that Tamaki was facing a charge of careless driving after crossing the centre line and colliding with a car carrying two occupants near Rotorua on 6 May 2022.
 He pleaded guilty to careless driving and was ordered to pay reparations.